haosulab/ManiSkill/docs/source/user_guide/getting_started/quickstart.md

 python -m mani_skill.examples.demo_random_action -e "ReplicaCAD_SceneManipulation-v1" --render-mode="human" # run with GUI (recommended!)
 ```

-To try out ray-tracing for more photorealistic rendering as shown below you can do
+To try out ray-tracing for more photorealistic rendering (which can also be turned on in the render tab of the GUI) as shown below you can do

 ```bash
 python -m mani_skill.utils.download_asset "ReplicaCAD"